yonkahlon/Zenject/README.md

 }
 ```

-It is also possible to supply an identifier to the ToSingle methods as well.
+## <a id="singleton-identifiers"></a>Singleton Identifiers

+In addition to <a href="#identifiers">normal identifiers</a>, you can also assign an identifer to a given singleton.

 This allows you to force Zenject to create multiple singletons instead of just one.
-Normally, the singleton is uniquely identified based on the type given as generic argument to the ToSingle<> method.
+Normally, the singleton is uniquely identified based on the type given as generic argument to the `ToSingle<>` method.
 So for example:

 ```csharp
 Container.Bind<IFoo>().ToSingle<Foo>();